UTSA-CS-3793/ImageMosaic-FutureGadget001/README.md

   -Apparently this thing only works on Linux.
 Out of all of us, the only one who could get it to work was running Ubuntu 17.10

-  -You'll need Python 3.6 and Tensorflow 1.5.
-At least, that's the version we used.
+  -You'll need Python 3.6, Tensorflow 1.5, and numpy 1.13.3.
+At least, those are the versions we used.

   -You'll need the PIL module.
 I installed it with the command `sudo apt-get install python-imaging`